FAQ

 I trained many years ago – do you have a refresher course?

 We don’t offer formal refresher courses, however, we do offer free supervision sessions, run by our training team.
 You will have an opportunity to ask any questions you have, as well as learn from the experience and insight of other TIK providers.
 You can attend as many of these sessions as you wish.
-Details below can be found here.
+Details can be found here.

-I’m a trained facilitator.
 How do I access program resources?

 You can request access to our facilitator portal here.
 Requests are manually approved, and may take up to 48 hours to be processed.

-I’m a trained facilitator.
 Can I train others?

 No. We have a wonderful team of trainers here at the University of Melbourne, who are the only team authorised and qualified to train other professionals in our suite of parenting programs.

-No. The two programs are separate, and you must complete the Tuning in to Teens training in its entirety to receive qualification and deliver the program to parents.
-The overwhelming feedback from our facilitators has been that doing both programs is extremely helpful in reinforcing and enriching knowledge of the programs – they do overlap somewhat, but not a great deal.
-The same applies to Dads Tuning in to Kids.
+No. Our programs are separate, and you must complete each of training in its entirety to receive qualification and deliver that program to parents.
+Feedback from our facilitators has indicated that completing both Tuning in to Kids and Tuning in to Teens programs is extremely helpful in reinforcing and enriching knowledge of the programs – they do overlap somewhat, but not a great deal.
+The same applies to Dads Tuning in to Kids (for which Tuning in to Kids is a prerequisite).

 Parents